ctrueden/equilibrium/_pages/events/case-08.md

 * Happened during the trapeze act and light show.
 * Owlbears smelled the corpses.
 Weezer heard them snuffling and came over.
 * Bodies found spiritually empty and with wide, bizarre smiles.
-There aren’t a lot of creatures that can cause that kind of damage.
+There aren't a lot of creatures that can cause that kind of damage.
 * Bodies had lingering aura of necromancy.
 * Some very large shoe prints (that could be clown shoes) were around the victims.